Solving Nonsmooth Nonconvex Compound Stochastic Programs with Applications to Risk Measure Minimization: Introduction

 \gap

 The departure of our study from the sample average approximation (SAA) analysis in \cite{ermoliev2013sample,hu2020sample} is that we aim to design a practically implementable algorithm for approximating a stationary solution of \eqref{eq:compound_composite_SP}.
-Due to the lack of convexity of this problem in the applications to be presented later, seeking a stationary solution of a sharp kind is the best we can hope for in practical computations.
-This task is complicated by the coupled nonconvexity and nonsmoothness of the optimization problem that renders gradient/subgradient based algorithms difficult to be applied.
-This feature highlights the contributions of the present paper and distinguishes it from a series of recent works on the SAA convergence analysis of the globally optimal solutions and objective values \cite{ermoliev2013sample, dentcheva2017statistical, hu2020sample} and the development of stochastic gradient type algorithms \cite{WangFangLiu17,GhadimiRuszczynskiWang18,YangWangFang19} under the differentiability assumption on the class of nested SPs, which can be seen as an extension of \eqref{eq:compound_composite_SP} to multiple layers of expectations.
+Due to the lack of convexity in the applications to be presented later, seeking a stationary solution of a sharp kind is the best we can hope for in practical computations.
+This task is complicated by the coupled nonconvexity and nonsmoothness that renders gradient/subgradient based algorithms difficult to be applied.
+This feature highlights the contributions of the present paper and distinguishes it from a series of recent works on the SAA convergence analysis of the globally optimal solutions and objective values \cite{ermoliev2013sample, dentcheva2017statistical, hu2020sample} and the development of stochastic gradient type algorithms \cite{WangFangLiu17,GhadimiRuszczynskiWang18,YangWangFang19} under the differentiability assumption on the nested SPs, which can be seen as an extension of \eqref{eq:compound_composite_SP} to multiple layers of expectations.

 \gap

 In a nutshell, the major contributions of our work are summarized as follows:

 \gap